 Click the block stack to run.

-You did it!
-Then, add an event to tell the computer when
+Then, add an event to tell the computer

-This example uses a “when this sprite is clicked” block, but you can use any event you like.
+This example uses a “when key pressed” block, but you can use any event you like.

 You could run this code when you click the flag or click the sprite.